Editor’s note: This article is being updated as more information is available.

 The area is also in need of restaurants, a grocery store and an urgent care facility to support a local economy.
 This could, in turn, support the park.

-During the meeting, Wood noted that they are working on a number of affordable housing programs.
-For example, this may include cottages, town houses and RV resorts.
+In previous meetings, Wood has stated they are working on a number of affordable housing programs.
+For example, this may include cottages, townhouses and RV resorts.

 When will Ghost Town reopen?

-Ghost Town will reopen sometime after 2022.
+As of 2022, it is unclear if and when Ghost Town will reopen.
+There are efforts currently underway.
 However, a timeline for the reopening has not yet been formally announced.

 In fairness, there will remain a heavy level of skepticism as previous attempts have looked promising only to fail.